Looking for an 8 month old sleep schedule? Here are tips for optimizing your 8-month-old’s sleep and helping your baby sleep through the night.

 But here’s the thing: you are laying the foundation now to help your baby develop the independent skills and sleep associations they need for high quality sleep well into toddlerhood.

 Let’s talk about what you can expect from an 8-month-old sleep schedule.
-As always, a reliable sleep schedule for baby starts with age-appropriate wake windows.

 8-Month-Old Wake Windows